-Link Between Lipid Profile, eCBome System and Gut Microbiota in Fragile X Syndrome
+Link Between Lipid Profile, eCBome System and Gut Microbiome in Fragile X Syndrome

 Armita Abolghasemi, PhD

 Why does obesity challenge so many people with Fragile X syndrome?
 Dr. Caku’s team thinks changes in the gut are the culprit.
 This team has found that Fragile X syndrome causes changes in the tiny organisms that live in our gut.
 They believe that these abnormalities cause changes in the brain which impair learning and behavior.

 With this grant, the researchers will test individuals with Fragile X. If they find the changes they expect to see, then treatments like probiotics or fatty acids might be effective in treating not just obesity, but a whole range of Fragile X symptoms.